openformatproj/multirotor/README.md

 This behavior can be easily changed from the script itself.

+The content of this repository is available in the `/workspaces/multirotor/src` folder of the Docker image.

 # Overview

 The idea in this case is to define the behavior of bottom-level components (motors, propellers, sensors, the trajectory planner, and the controller), build a multirotor model by attaching their ports together, connect such a model to a simulator, and run it.